M.A. in Media Industries and Critical-Cultural Studies

 Each track requires the completion of at least 30 hours of graduate course work and takes approximately two years to complete.
-A student may elect 6-12 hours in a minor area.
+A student may elect 6-9 hours in a minor area.
 Depending on a student's interest and goals, they may choose to enroll in an independent study, practicum, or internship.
 Both pathways have a capstone option of either a written Thesis or a written Comprehensive Examination.

-You must meet the requirement of both the Toulouse Graduate School and the Department of Media Arts.
+You must meet the requirements of both the Toulouse Graduate School and the Department of Media Arts.
 If applicants are accepted by the Graduate School, their files are forwarded to the Graduate Committee in the Department of Media Arts for further evaluation.
-The following may be considered the department's minimum requirements:

-- Completion of a minimum of 24 hours of undergraduate courses in RTVF or related field of study such as media studies, media production or mass communication.
+- Completion of a minimum of 24 hours of undergraduate courses in Media Arts or related field of study.

 To apply, the following materials should be sent directly to the Toulouse Graduate School: